 The fourth-ranked Purdue women's golf team finished as runners up at the 2011 NCAA Championships

-Devon Brouse is in his 16th season as the head coach and director of golf operations for the Boilermaker men's and women's golf teams.
+Devon Brouse is in his 17th season as the head coach and director of golf operations for the Boilermaker men's and women's golf teams, coaching both teams for 15 seasons, but focusing on just the Purdue women for the last two years.
 Brouse graduated from Purdue in 1971 with a B.S. in agronomy, returned to his alma mater in 1998 and has led Purdue golf to unprecedented success.

 The Boilermakers have not just appeared at the NCAA Championships, but in four of the last five seasons have won an individual title (Maria Hernandez in 2009), a team title (2010), a runner-up finish (2011) and in 2013, came close to repeating as national champions, finishing in third place.